josuigoa/CameraMic/README.md

  * Recorded audio playback.

+There is not any error handling yet.
 I know this is no a perfect way to do it, but at least it works for me!
 It would be great you help me doing it better.

 Android